Physical activity is a big part of our family’s life.

 Being consistent is both a challenge and a necessity when striving for fat loss.
 Sure, you could diet yourself down by starving for a couple of months or overdoing the cardio, but it won’t be sustainable for you…and you’ll feel awful.

-My approach is lifestyle-based and means that it includes solutions to all the day-to-day trials and tribulations of your career, family, and social life.
+My approach is lifestyle-based and that means that it includes solutions to all the day-to-day trials and tribulations of your career, family, and social life.

 Your fitness and nutrition plan needs to take into account your unique challenges or it won’t work.